 - 1-2 teaspoons lemon juice add lemon juice slowly until icing is thick and drizzles when you lift the spoon out.

-Pour wet ingredients into dry ingredients and mix well.
+- Pour wet ingredients into dry ingredients and mix until just barely mixed.

 - Bake for 45-50 minutes.
 Bake time may vary depending on the size of the bundt cake pan you use.

 - To test for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cake needs to bake longer.

 - Allow cake to cool.